Arianee/docs/docs/introstd.md

 sidebar_label: Introduction
 ---

-According to the European Committe for Standardization a standard is a technical document designed to be used as a rule, guideline or definition.
+According to the European Committe for Standardization **a standard is a technical document designed to be used as a rule, guideline or definition**.
 It is a consensus-built, repeatable way of doing something.

-With one more thing in mind, interoperability across software solutions, the Arianee project chose to share its standards using JSON schema to support multi-language and to be extensible.
+With one more thing in mind, interoperability across software solutions, **the Arianee project chose to share its standards using JSON schema** to support multi-language and to be extensible.
 These JSON schema describe the structure and content expected when using the Arianee Protocol.

 The Arianee project standards relate to the Arianee protocol features and are built / updated by bringing together all interested parties.

-### Supported JSON schema
+## Supported JSON schema

 [Arianee Brand Identity i18n](ArianeeBrandIdentity-i18n) describes the identity of a brand